petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/wiki/developer-guide/wiki-api-basics.md

    }
    ```

-### Calling the WikiPage APIs
+## Calling the Sample WikiPage APIs

-You can use either the cURL commands or Java classes to call the WikiPage APIs.
-The following output examples correspond to the cURL command, which differs from the Java classes output.
+You can use either the cURL commands or Java classes to call the `WikiPage` APIs.
+The following output examples correspond to the cURL commands, which slightly differ from the output for the provided Java classes.

 1. Navigate to the `curl` or `java` folder in the `liferay-q8u2` project.